 avidya – Ignorance; literally, not seeing or perceiving.

-ayatana (twelve) – The six senses or “doors” (vision, touch, hearing, smelling, taste, mind) and the sense-objects that they perceive (visual field, physical sensations, sounds, scents, flavors, thoughts) — sometimes called the six thieves who pass through the six gates.
+ayatana (twelve) – The six senses or “gates” (vision, touch, hearing, smelling, taste, mind) and the sense-objects that they perceive (visual field, physical sensations, sounds, scents, flavors, thoughts) — sometimes called the six thieves which pass through the six gates.

-bodhisattva – Student, disciple of the Mahayana school.
+bodhisattva – Disciple of the Mahayana school who has taken vows.

 body-property-abode (deha-bhoga-pratishtha) – Usually found in combination.
 It means this bodily existence with one’s possessions and physical surroundings; in short, it stands for the world generally.
 (Suzuki, Studies in the Lankavatara Sutra, 1998, p.
 97)